pwfun/lyft/content/en/docs/prologue/introduction.md

 3. Locate the ATM keypad, a set of numbers resembling a push-button telephone.
 4. When prompted, enter your PIN and press **Enter**.

-The ATM verifies your PIN and returns your card to you.
-At this point, you may retrieve your card and put it away.
+The ATM verifies your PIN and returns your card.
+Retrieve your card and store it safely.

 With your identify confirmed, you’re now able to deposit your check with these steps:

 1. Using your finger, touch the **Deposit Check** button on the ATM screen.
 2. When prompted, insert your check in the ATM’s check receptacle.
 3. Confirm the check’s deposit amount on the ATM screen.
-4. When prompted, select the account into which you wish to deposit the funds.
+4. When prompted, select the account into which you'll deposit the funds.

 The ATM now processes and deposits your check into your bank account.
 Remain in front of the ATM to withdraw funds.